raudinm/strapi.io/README.md

 ## Strapi.IO

 Module for working with socket.io with predefined rules.
-Strapi.IO will look at Role permission on each action.
+Strapi.IO will look at find Role permission on each action.

 ## Installation
 ```bash